 Coach Pinkel defended his decision to stick with his starting QB, despite his obvious struggles.

 "He had some struggles," acknowledged Coach Pinkel.
 "He's not perfect, but he's still a good player, and he's got my support 100%...................
 Some people say I'm loyal, and all of those other things.
 I'm committed to one thing, and that's our football program.
 And, the decisions that I make is for the football program..................
 I've got to make those decisions, and I feel very comfortable, generally, with the decisions I make.""

 Coach Pinkel pointed out that the offensive inconsistency wasn't entirely on Blaine Gabbert.
 He talked about protection, route running, and catching the football as components in the difficulties that they experienced in their passing game on Saturday.
 "Missed opportunities" was a phrase utilized by Coach Pinkel and others to describe the Tigers' offensive ineptitude last Saturday.

 "I think it was execution," explained Coach Pinkel.
 "The thing about our offense, when you have one mistake by a particular player, it can affect the whole football play.
 The defense has a chance to cover up mistakes a little bit more.
 Our offensive execution was very inconsistent.
 Sometimes it was the throw, or the route, or we dropped the football, or protection forced us to throw the ball quicker.
 A lot of things happened there.
 It was unfortunate because we had not been that inefficient in quite some time.
 We're going to work hard in practice to try and correct it."

-Coach Pinkel talked about the Tigers' offensive line.
+Coach Pinkel laughed when he talked about critics of the play calling.